 She said research firm Gartner released a report last month that predicted autonomous devices would become increasingly smarter through artificial intelligence and machine learning and this would be one of the top 10 trends to watch in 2020.

 “In the not-so-distant future, we may see a scenario where an autonomous cargo plane moves goods to the required destination, then robots or drones would be deployed from the plane to make the final delivery of the package, direct to the door of the purchaser,” she said.
-“So there’s a race to get to the skies first with the best business models and the right mix of product and customer focus.”

 In Australia, Bennetts pointed to Uber Air’s plans to test its aerial taxi service in Melbourne and Google Wing’s home-delivery service in Canberra.